fancompute/ceviche/README.md

 ### A quick example

-Lets say we have a domain of where we wish to inject light at position `source` and measure it's intensity at `probe`.
+Lets say we have a domain of where we wish to inject light at position `source` and measure its intensity at `probe`.

 Between these two points, there's a box at location `pos_box` with permittivity `eps`.